Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Assessment Methodologies/Information Gathering/Passive Recon.md

+#eJPT #INE #PassiveInformationGathering
+# What is Passive Information Gathering ?

+**Gathering information without actively engaging the target and using public resources (Whois, DNS Recon...)**

 # robots.txt and sitemap.xml

 Both are important files used in *managing how search engines interact with a website*, but they serve different purposes: